App Catalog

 • Mac App Store-apps: Apps from the Mac App Store are automatically updated, preferably by your MDM solution.
 Updating apps from the Mac App Store to the Non-Mac App Store version may have unexpected impact and the App Catalog is designed to ignore those.

 In some rare ocasions, other apps may be excluded from updates as well.
-To identity which apps, visit appcatalog.cloud.
+To identity which apps, visit .
 Excluded apps have a tag assigned "Excluded from updates".